Hurricane Preparedness: Flood Dangers, High Wind and Generator Safety

 The hurricane season starts up for the southeast U.S. in June.
-This hurricane survival guide will tell you everything you need to know to make it through the next hurricane safely.
+This

 Most people believe that hurricane safety revolves around protecting yourself from high winds.
 While it is important to protect against high winds, the most important thing to take into consideration when you’re dealing with hurricane safety is flooding!

 Prepare ahead of time.
 If you’re in an area that frequently is subjected to hurricanes you should already be getting ready!